post-digitalist/BeginnersGuidetoUBICoin/content/1ETHNETWORK.md

+---
+title: How Does the Ethereum Network Work?
+id: ethereum-network
+---

 # How Does the Ethereum Network Work?

 Ether is generated through the Proof-of-Work system, as a reward for miners for adding new blocks to the network.
 This works as an incentive for miners to validate transactions (named GAS), which are "written" inside the blocks.
 Whenever a block is generated, the information is shared between all peer members of the network, generating consensus about the validness of a transaction.